Fjord horse: Colour

-Most Fjord horses are dun.
+Most of the horses are dun.
 Dun is a body colour that is a tan, gold or related shade with darker (usually black or dark brown) points and primitive markings.
 The breed standard recognises five shade variations.
 These shades have been officially recognised in Norway since 1922.
 The hooves are most often dark, but can be a lighter brown colour on lighter-coloured horses.

 The dun colour itself is a dominant dilution gene.
-All Fjord horses are dun; therefore they are homozygous or nearly so for dun colouration.
-No equine coat colour genetics studies have been done specifically on Fjord horses.
-But, if Fjord horses were not homozygous for the dun gene, then a dark-coloured, non-dun individual could occasionally occur in the breed.
+All the horses are dun; therefore, they are homozygous or nearly so for dun colouration.
+No equine coat colour genetics studies have been done specifically on the horses; but if they were not homozygous for the dun gene, then a dark-coloured, non-dun individual could occasionally occur.
 However, this is very rare or non-existent today; dark cropouts existed in the past, but breed standardisation has favoured duns and the colour is now produced consistently.

-The primitive markings associated with the dun gene are often quite vivid in the Fjord horse.
+The primitive markings associated with the dun gene are often quite vivid.
 These include the dorsal stripe, darker mane and tail, horizontal stripes on the back of the forearms, and, in rare cases, transverse striping across the withers.
-Some Fjord horses have small brown spots on the body or the head.
-These spots are called "Njal marks" after one of the foundation sires of the contemporary Fjord horse, who had such markings.
-Fjord horses are also consistent for having pangare traits: lighter hair on the muzzle, belly, inside of legs, and over the eyes.
-Some Fjord horses also carry the cream gene, which combines with the dun gene to create the lighter shades of the breed.
+Some horses have small brown spots on the body or the head.
+These spots are called "Njal marks" after one of the foundation sires of the breed, who had such markings.
+The horses are also consistent for having pangare traits: lighter hair on the muzzle, belly, inside of legs, and over the eyes.
+Some also carry the cream gene, which combines with the dun gene to create the lighter shades of the breed.

-Fjord horses have a significant amount of lighter hairs on the outside edges of the mane and edges of the tail, and when teamed with the darker-coloured centre of the mane common to most colour shades gives a two-toned look that is more dramatic than seen in dun horses of other breeds.
+The horses have a significant amount of lighter hairs on the outside edges of the mane and edges of the tail, and when teamed with the darker-coloured centre of the mane common to most colour shades gives a two-toned look that is more dramatic than seen in dun horses of other breeds.